-A small business taxpayer can immediately write-off the cost of new assets, including motor vehicles costing up to \$20,000.
+A small business taxpayer can immediately write-off the cost of new assets, including motor vehicles costing up to \$20,000 until 30th June 2018 based on current proposed legislation.
 If the assets (including motor vehicles) cost more than \$20,000, the asset can be placed into the Small Business Simplified Depreciation Pool, depreciated at 15% in the first income year and 30% each income year thereafter.